bechtleav360/Maverick.UserProfileService/docs/Installation/Configuration/SagaWorker/Seeding.md

  * Roles
  * Users

-A brief section to create a User at the start looks like this:
+A brief section on configuring the seeding service with various entities:
 ```json
 {
   "SeedingService": {